 \subsection{Graph Convolutional Networks}

 Graph convolutional networks (GCNs) are successfully applied on various tasks (e.g., node classification~\cite{Kipf-and-Welling:ICLR2017}, link prediction~\cite{Zhang-et-al:NIPS2018}) due to their superior abilities of handling graph-structured data~\cite{Wu-et-al:TNNLS2021}.
 There are mainly two types of GCN~\cite{Bronstein-et-al:SPM2017}: spatial GCN and spectral GCN.
 The spatial GCN performs convolution filters on neighborhoods of each node.
 Researchers in~\cite{Niepert-et-al:ICML2016} propose a heuristic linear method for neighborhood selecting.
 GraphSAGE~\cite{Hamilton-et-al:NIPS2017} samples a fixed number of neighbors for each node and aggregates their features.
 GAT~\cite{Velickovic-et-al:ICLR2018} learns the weights among nodes via attention mechanisms.
+Researchers in~\cite{jia2020residual} improve graph neural network architecture by exploiting correlation structure in the regression residuals.
 The spectral GCN defines the convolution in the spectral domain~\cite{Li-et-al:AAAI2020}, which is firstly introduced in~\cite{Bruna-et-al:ICLR2014}.
 ChebNet~\cite{Defferrard-et-al:NIPS2016} reduces the computational complexity with fast localized convolution filters.
 In~\cite{Kipf-and-Welling:ICLR2017}, researchers further simplify the ChebNet to a simpler form and achieve state-of-the-art performances on various tasks.
 Recently, a range of studies apply the GCN on time-series data and construct spatio-temporal graphs for traffic forecasting~\cite{Li-et-al:ICLR2018,Zhang-et-al:TITS2021}, human action recognition~\cite{Yan-et-al:AAAI2018,Shi-et-al:CVPR2019}, etc.